Paul's Case: Overview

-Synopsis
+Plot

 The short story "Paul's Case" is about a young boy who struggles to fit in at home and in school.
-This story begins with the reader finding out the main character, Paul, has been suspended from high school.
-He meets with his principal and teachers who complain about Paul's "defiant manner" in class, and the "physical aversion" he exhibits toward his teachers.
+This story begins with the reader finding out that Paul, the main character, has been suspended from high school.
+He meets with his principal and teachers, who complain about Paul's "defiant manner" in class and the "physical aversion" he exhibits toward his teachers.
 In the evening, Paul works as a "model" usher for Carnegie Hall in Pittsburgh.
 After helping seat the patrons in his section, he stays for the concert and enjoys the social scene while losing himself in the music.
 After the concert, Paul follows the soloist and imagines life inside her hotel room.
-Unfortunately, the reader soon learns that Paul and his father have a poor relationship.
+As Paul heads home and walks through his neighborhood, the reader learns that Paul and his father have a poor relationship.
 Upon returning home very late that night, Paul enters through the basement window to avoid a confrontation with his father.
-Remaining in the basement, Paul stays awake for the rest of the night, imagining what would happen if his father mistook him for a burglar and shot him.
+Paul stays awake for the rest of the night in the basement, imagining what would happen if his father mistook him for a burglar and shot him.
 Not only does Paul wonder if his father will recognize him in time, but he also entertains the idea of his father possibly regretting not shooting him when he had the chance to do so.

 Paul feels out of place with the people on Cordelia Street because they serve to remind him of his own lackluster life.
 Although his father considers him a role model for Paul, Paul is unimpressed by a plodding young man who works for an iron company and is married with four children.
 While Paul longs to be wealthy, cultivated, and powerful, he lacks the stamina and ambition to change his condition.
 Instead, Paul escapes his monotonous life by visiting Charley Edwards, a young actor.
 Later on, Paul makes it clear to one of his teachers that his job ushering is more important than his schoolwork, causing his father to prevent him from continuing to work as an usher.
-He is taken out of school and put to work at an entry-level office job and Charley is compelled to promise not to see Paul again.
+He is taken out of school and put to work at an entry-level office job, and Charley is compelled to promise not to see Paul again.